enaburekhan/conversation_history/README.md

 - A user can signup and login
 - A logged in user can create projects and add comments to each project
 - A logged in user can update the status of a project
-- A logged in user can show lists of projects.
+- A user can show lists of projects.

 ### Questions to Clarify